 St. Francis Neighborhood Center

-As the coronavirus (COVID-19) continues to spread, more businesses, schools, organizations and other resources are closing and individuals are encouraged to avoid crowded places.
+As the coronavirus (COVID-19) continues to spread, more businesses, schools, and individuals are encouraged to avoid crowded places.
 The effects of this are hardest felt by some of Baltimore City’s most vulnerable residents.
 Volunteering Untapped has created a page for organizations to ask for help and for people to find organizations to volunteer at.
 It also includes resources for the Baltimore COVID-19 Food Security Fund and the American Red Cross.

 ADVOCACY AND POLICY NEWS